 Racines (650 Sherman St), breakfast from 7am weekdays, lunch, dinner, weekend brunch from 8am.
 Comfortable gay-favorite restaurant /bar evening hangout.

-The Squeaky Bean (1500 Wynkoop St), star chef's tasting menus, dinner, good wines, cocktails; Sunday Bingo Brunch.
+The Squeaky Bean (1500 Wynkoop St), star chef's tasting menus, dinner, good wines, cocktails; Saturday/Sunday Bingo Brunch.

 Vesta Dipping Grill (822 Blake St), a Denver dining destination; eclectic "worldly, bold and exotic flavors."
 Also guest chef luncheons.